I build thingsthat break things.

-I'm Shantanu— a security assurance lead writing about AppSec, DevSecOps, and AI-driven security automation.
-This is an index of things I've built, broken, or otherwise spent too much time on.
+I'm Shantanu— a security assurance lead working across AppSec, DevSecOps, cloud hardening, and AI-driven security automation.
+This is the map of things I've built, broken, researched, or obsessed over long enough to ship.

 Years in AppSec